sablier-labs/flow/PRECISION-ISSUE.md

 | :-----------------------------------------------------------: |
 |                         **Figure 1**                          |

-The following Python function takes `rps` and elapsed time as inputs and returns all the subsequent timestamps, during the provided elapsed period, at which tokens are unlocked.
+The following Python function takes `rps` and elapsed time as inputs and returns all the consecutive timestamps, during the provided elapsed period, at which tokens are unlocked.

 ```python